 While handshakes are fantastic, the bottom line is they aren’t legally binding, and we don’t recommend them in place of an official agreement.
 Instead, make sure the deal is in writing and signed by both parties.
-People come and go in their jobs, and if the supplier’s representatives you’ve negotiated with leave the company, a written agreement will help to avoid a future breach of contract.
+People come and go in their jobs, and if the supplier’s representatives you’ve negotiated with leave the company, a written agreement will help avoid a future contract breach.

 Stage 7: Closure

-Why it’s a great idea to negotiate during a SaaS procurement process
+Why it’s an excellent idea to negotiate during a SaaS procurement process

 Most of us can probably admit that we immediately think of saving money when we think of negotiation.
-Of course, we all want to buy SaaS products for less.
 And indeed, saving money is a great thing, but there are other advantages of negotiation in procurement.

-In addition to lowering pricing, a negotiation may help you avoid costs.
+In addition to lowering pricing, negotiating may help you reduce costs.
 How?
 In various stages of the negotiation process, there are opportunities to uncover issues.

-For example, let’s say your SaaS implementation includes a third-party integration and that third-party charges a fee for integration that your supplier did not include in their quotation.
-For a SaaS buyer on a budget, this could really throw off a project.
+For example, let’s say your SaaS implementation includes a third-party integration, and that third-party charges a fee for integration that your supplier did not include in their quotation.
+This change in cost could throw off a project for a SaaS buyer on a budget.
 The negotiation process gives ample opportunity to uncover this type of oversight.